Kuart1ss/AnalogueTrauma-in-CivilAviation/README.md

 You can see the IRB Review Approval Form for this study at the document _IRB_Establishment of a Material Database for PTSS Induced by Analogue Trauma Paradigm in the Field of Civil Aviation.pdf_.

-You can view the informed consent information of the subjects in the 实验被试知情同意书.pdf, or view the English version in its corresponding English document _Establishment of a Material Database for PTSS Induced by Analogue Trauma Paradigm in the Field of Civil Aviation Informed Consent Form for Experimental Participants。pdf_.
+You can view the informed consent information of the subjects in the 实验被试知情同意书.pdf, or view the English version in its corresponding English document _Establishment of a Material Database for PTSS Induced by Analogue Trauma Paradigm in the Field of Civil Aviation Informed Consent Form for Experimental Participants.pdf_.
 Please note **that the Chinese version of the informed consent form for experimental subjects shall prevail**.

 All authors of the paper are: Xin Wang, Xiang Wang, Yu Meng, Zhaochen Zhang, Yiran Dong, Jiaxing Wang, Qilin Xiao.
 All authors own the copyright and authorship of these data.